openaps/docs/Hardware/hardware.md

 The Raspberry Pi 2 (RPi2) model B is a credit-card sized single-board computer.
 The RPi2 primarily uses Linux kernel based operating systems, which must be installed by the user onto a micro SD card for the RPi2 to work.
 The RPi2 currently only supports Ubuntu, Raspbian, OpenELEC, and RISC OS.
 We recommend installing either Ubuntu or Raspbian.
 In this tutorial, you will learn how to do a "cableless" and "headless" install of Raspbian.
 You will be able to access and control the RPi2 via an SSH client on Windows, Mac OS X, Linux, iOS, or Android.

 The RPi2 has 4 USB ports, an ethernet port, an HDMI port, and a micro USB power-in jack that accepts 2.1 Amp power supplies.
 In this tutorial, you will need to access the USB ports, micro USB power-in jack, and possibly the Ethernet jack (if wireless failure occurs).
+You will not require the HDMI port or a monitor.

 [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)